sveltejs/kit/documentation/docs/60-appendix/30-migrating-to-sveltekit-2.md

 `svelte-migrate` will do the method replacement for you, though if you later prepend the result with `base`, you need to remove that yourself.

+## `form` and `data` have been removed from `use:enhance` callbacks

+If you provide a callback to [`use:enhance`](/docs/form-actions#progressive-enhancement-use-enhance), it will be called with an object containing various useful properties.

+In SvelteKit 1, those properties included `form` and `data`.
+These were deprecated some time ago in favour of `formElement` and `formData`, and have been removed altogether in SvelteKit 2.

+## Forms containing file inputs must use `multipart/form-data`

+If a form contains an `<input type="file">` but does not have an `enctype="multipart/form-data"` attribute, non-JS submissions will omit the file.
+SvelteKit 2 will throw an error if it encounters a form like this during a `use:enhance` submission to ensure that your forms work correctly when JavaScript is not present.

 ## Updated dependency requirements

 SvelteKit requires Node `18.13` or higher, Vite `^5.0`, vite-plugin-svelte `^3.0`, TypeScript `^5.0` and Svelte version 4 or higher. `svelte-migrate` will do the `package.json` bumps for you.